goldbergyoni/javascript-testing-best-practices/readme.md

 # 👇 Why this guide can take your testing skills to the next level

-## 📗 40+ testing best practices: Super-comprehensive and exhaustive
+## 📗 43+ best practices: Super-comprehensive and exhaustive
-is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled
+This is a guide for JavaScript & Node.js reliability from A-Z. It summarizes and curates for you dozens of the best blog posts, books and tools the market has to offer

 ## 🚢 Advanced: Goes 10,000 miles beyond the basics
-is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s
+Hop into a journey that travells way beyond the basics into advanced topics like testing in production, mutation testing, property-based testing and many other strategic & professional tools.
+Should you read every word in this guide your testing skills are likely to go way above the average

-## 🌐 Full-stack: front, backend, CI, ops, anything
+## 🌐 Full-stack: front, backend, CI, anything
-is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled
+Start by understanding the ubiquitous testing practices that are the foundation for any application tier.
+Then, delve into your area of choice: frontend/UI, backend, CI or maybe all of them?

 <br/><br/>